DomenicoHyatt/100-go-mistakes/README.md

 #### Providing a wrong time duration (#75)

-Remain cautious with functions accepting a `time.Duration`.
+tldr Remain cautious with functions accepting a `time.Duration`.
 Even though passing an integer is allowed, strive to use the time API to prevent any possible confusion.

 [[Source code]](10-standard-lib/75-wrong-time-duration/main.go)

 #### `time.After` and memory leaks (#76)

-Avoiding calls to `time.After` in repeated functions (such as loops or HTTP handlers) can avoid peak memory consumption.
+tldr Avoiding calls to `time.After` in repeated functions (such as loops or HTTP handlers) can avoid peak memory consumption.
 The resources created by `time.After` are released only when the timer expires.

 [[Source code]](10-standard-lib/76-time-after/main.go)